Canada Summer Jobs Wage Subsidy – New Intake Open

 Amount of Funding

 The amount of funding eligible businesses can receive for each new hire through the Canada Summer Jobs program is limited by the type of organization applying for funding.
+A maximum of 40 work hours per week can qualify for funding.
 Additional funding is provided to non-profit organizations to reduce their costs.
 The amount of funding provided will be determined based on your application and organizational structure:

 • Covers up to 50% of minimum wage for youth hired by private/public sector employers; OR